Evolution of languages: North America

 As European fishing and trading fleets began to arrive off of North America, they encountered Alqonquin languages speakers.

 Basque whalers were among the first Europeans to establish sustained contact with native peoples in northeastern North America, particularly around the Gulf of Saint Lawrence.
 The Algonquian–Basque pidgin emerged at an unknown date, before being last attested in 1710.

 In the Saint Lawrence valley, Jacques Cartier encountered speakers of the Laurentian language in the mid-1530s.
 "Canada" the Laurentian word for village was later adopted for the country Canada.
 However, the language was driven to extinction at an unknown point in the 16th century likely due to war with the Mohawks.

 French missionary Chrétien Le Clercq documented the Miꞌkmaq hieroglyphic writing system, which may have been the northernmost example of a native writing system in North America.
 He adapted the writing system to teach common prayers and the catechism.

 In the Massachusetts Bay Colony, Plymouth Colony and other parts of southern New England, English settlers interacted with Massachusett language speaking Wampanoag peoples.
 John Eliot's translation of the Christian Bible in 1663 using the Natick dialect codified the language and it entered widespread use in administrative documents and religious records in praying towns, although the language entered a steady decline toward extinction after King Philip's War.

 The Woods Cree and Plains Cree dialects of the Cree language may have diverged from those of other Cree people in northern Canada after 1670 with the introduction of firearms and the fur trade.
 However, some archaeological evidence suggests that Cree-speaking groups had already reached the Peace River Region of Alberta prior to European contact.

 A large influx of Irish laborers to Newfoundland in the 1600s and 1700s led to an outpost of the Irish language in Newfoundland, although the use of the language declined with out-migration to the other Maritime colonies after the collapse of the fishing industry in 1815.

 Prior to European arrival, the Arawakan Taíno language displaced most other Caribbean languages but went extinct within 100 years of contact with Spain.
 Sometime in the 16th century, the poorly attested Guanahatabey language went extinct in western Cuba.
 Other Caribbean languages died out including the Macorix language in northern Hispaniola and Ciguayo language of the Samaná Peninsula died out in the 16th century, while the Yao language survived in Trinidad and French Guiana, recorded in a single 1640 word list.

-Pre-Columbian languages of the Antilles.Ciboney Taíno, Classic Taíno, and Iñeri were Arawakan, Karina and Yao were Cariban.
+Pre-Columbian languages of the Antilles.
+Ciboney Taíno, Classic Taíno, and Iñeri were Arawakan, Karina and Yao were Cariban.
 Macorix, Ciguayo and Guanahatabey are unclassified.

 In some cases, unique creoles took the place of native languages.
-For example Negerhollands (spoken until the death of Alice Stevens in 1987) formed as a Dutch-based creole with Danish, English, French and African elements in the Danish colonies of Saint Thomas and Saint John – the current day U.S. Virgin Islands – around 1700.
+For example Negerhollands (spoken until the death of Alice Stevens in 1987) formed as a Dutch-based creole with Danish, English, French and African elements in the Danish colonies of Saint Thomas and Saint John – the present-day U.S. Virgin Islands – around 1700.